Alex Bregman Player Props: Astros vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.18 team ERA ranks 14th among all league pitching staffs.
+- The Brewers' 4.09 team ERA ranks 14th across all MLB pitching staffs.

-- Brewers pitchers combine to allow 66 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- The Brewers rank 25th in baseball in home runs allowed (66 total, 1.4 per game).

-- Rea (0-3 with a 5.52 ERA and 25 strikeouts in 31 2/3 innings pitched) makes the start for the Brewers, his seventh of the season.
+- Houser (0-0) gets the starting nod for the Brewers in his fourth start of the season.
+He has a 3.07 ERA in 14 2/3 innings pitched, with 11 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.